marcusgia2505/classsExGameInstructions/docs/Elements.rst

 With this element, you can enable participants to conclude contracts.
 By adjusting the settings, you can customize the contract to your needs.
 Contracts can be used to trade a commodity between subjects in real time.
 Subjects move around in the classroom and talk to each other.
 When they agreed on a price, they enter it into the input mask together with the signature of the counterpart (see seller screen).
 The counterpart has to accept the trade (or reject it, see buyer screen).

 The contracts made can be shown at the lecturer's screen with the `Contract table`_.
-In addition, there are special functions in globals and subjects programs to retrieve contracts (see :ref:`Programming`).
-All contracts are also stored in the standard excel file which can be retrieved in the data menu.
+In addition, there are special functions in globals and subjects programs to retrieve contracts (see :ref:`Programming:Programming`).
+All contracts are also stored in the standard excel file which can be retrieved in the data menu (see :ref:`Run:Data`).

 .. image:: _static/elements/buyer_setting.png